LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

   * Use robust, commonly-used tools - don't invent something if we don't need to
   * Use the tools in ways that are easy for non-experts
-  * Strive for automation and reporoducibility
+  * Strive for automation and reproducibility

 The main tools we use are listed in this section.
 Details about how we use them and helpful information about getting started are provided in the sections that follow.

 * We use our `Confluence project space <https://lc.llnl.gov/confluence/display/ASCT/ASC+Simulation+CS+Toolkit+Home>`_ for team discussion, planning, maintaining meeting notes, etc.
-* Our Git repository houses the Toolkit source code, build configurations, scipts, test suites, documentation, etc. The repository lives in our `Bitbucket project <https://https://lc.llnl.gov/bitbucket/projects/ATK>`_
+* Our Git repository houses the Toolkit source code, build configurations, scripts, test suites, documentation, etc. The repository lives in our `Bitbucket project <https://https://lc.llnl.gov/bitbucket/projects/ATK>`_
 * We use our `JIRA project space <https://lc.llnl.gov/jira/browse/ATK>`_ for issue tracking.
 * We use our `Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for continuous integration and automated testing.